 Some web agencies might buy into the conventional wisdom that front-end development is somehow easier than other types of software development.
 We disagree.

-“Modern web development is no different from any kind of other SW development, so you need people with a solid Computer Science background if you want a truly professional result,” says Matthew.
+“Modern web development is no different from any kind of other SW development, so you need people with a solid Computer Science background if you want a truly professional result,” said Matthew.

 Our testing has gone through several iterations.
 Each interviewer has their own method of testing the candidate and conducting the interview.
 Here are a few things the candidate should expect to know: Fermi calculations, easy and challenging algorithmic questions, system design questions, data structures, and more.

-“The interview tasks should reflect daily challenges,” says Salsita Full-Stack Developer Tomy Novella.
+“The interview tasks should reflect daily challenges,” said Salsita Full-Stack Developer Tomy Novella.
 “We don’t discourage the use of external sources, but knowledge of the underlying principles is required.”

 The interviewers want to see the candidate’s thinking process and how they handle challenges.
 They also want to see the candidate’s judgement, critical thinking and ability to write correct code in person.
 After this, there will be extensive discussions about the code and its reasoning.